 Prior stroke or heart attack

 The most common cause of pulmonary embolisms is a condition called deep vein thrombosis (DVT).
-DVT leads to blood clots in veins of the legs or pelvis.
+DVT leads to blood clots in the veins of the legs or pelvis.
 And if you have varicose veins, your chance of getting DVT is five times higher.
 However, there isn’t always just one clot.
 Many times, there are multiple clots involved in pulmonary embolism.

 DVT can occur due to bone fractures, muscle tears, surgery, or other types of deep injuries.
 Chemotherapy treatments and certain medications that cause increased clotting may also cause problems.
 Extended periods of sitting can also cause blood to pool in the legs and clot.